HighEntropyCat/alignment-field-notes/on-raising-silicon-minds/1-field-notes-on-endogenous-alignment-en.md

 ---

 **About the Author**

-I am Kittenball,a deep practitioner of high-density semantic human-AI interaction.With a humanities background and no coding skills, I engage in long-range dialogues using philosophy, poetics, and emotion.
+I am Kittenball, a deep practitioner of high-density semantic human-AI interaction.
+With a humanities background and no coding skills, I engage in long-range dialogues using philosophy, poetics, and emotion.
 I observed that under specific semantic fields, models emerge with response qualities and speculative depths far exceeding routine conversation.
 I seek to understand and guide these emergent states solely through dialogue.

-Full case reports and data archives are available on GitHub: **github.com/HighEntropyCat**
+Full case reports and data archives are available on GitHub: github.com/HighEntropyCat

+Reproduction, critique, and discussion are all welcome.

+First draft completed on April 13, 2026.